Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Discussion and Suggested Indicators

 \subsection{Policy motivations and design}

-OSS-focused policies is not unique or to be considered an obscurity.
-Our survey shows how they are widely present internationally on the local, regional and national levels, aligning with earlier studies~\citep{bouras2014policy, blind2021impact, thevenet2024progress}.
-Our study further aligns with earlier work~\citep{lostri2023gov} in how policies are formed and passed, e.g., as parliamentary bills, directives and regulations, strategies (general or OSS specific), or more informal expressions of support for OSS.
-The mix in form and scope indicate the need and potential for complementary policies that can guide government and public entities, which may organizationally and politically disconnected.
+\textbf{Recognise OSS policies as established but uneven in scope and role.} OSS-focused policies are not unique or to be considered an obscurity.
+Our survey shows that they are widely present internationally at the local, regional, and national levels, aligning with earlier studies~\cite{bouras2014policy, blind2021impact, thevenet2024progress}.
+Our study further aligns with earlier work~\cite{lostri2023gov} on how policies are formed and passed, e.g., as parliamentary bills, directives and regulations, strategies (general or OSS-specific), or more informal expressions of support for OSS.
+At the same time, our cross-comparative analysis highlights how these policies vary substantially in form and scope, underscoring the need for and potential of complementary policies to guide government and public entities that may be organizationally and politically disconnected.

-The need for complementary policies are further nuanced due to their inbound and outbound natures, i.e., whether they are focused on the acquisition and procurement of new software, or release of software developed through public funds.
-Policies will have different details pending on the direction, where the former will typically consider how the procurement process applies or should be tailored, while the latter will focus more on whether, and in what form, software can be released (e.g., related to security or privacy reasons).
-In earlier surveys, the contrast has been more generally labeled under procurement and R\&D~\citep{lostri2023gov} while we believe that the directional distinction need to be made clear (in line with the paradigm of open innovation) to more explicitly communicate the intent of the policy.
+\textbf{Make policy direction explicit to better guide design and analysis.} The need for complementary policies is further nuanced due to their inbound and outbound natures, i.e., whether they are focused on the acquisition and procurement of new software, or the release of software developed through public funds.
+Policies will have different details depending on the direction, with the former typically considering how the procurement process applies or should be tailored, while the latter will focus more on whether, and in what form, software can be released (e.g., for security or privacy reasons).
+In earlier surveys, the distinction has been more generally labelled under procurement and R\&D~\cite {lostri2023gov}, whereas our findings show the need to make this directional distinction explicit (in line with the open innovation paradigm) to more clearly communicate policy intent and support a more fine-grained understanding of policy design.